Poorna-Sasank/Cloud-based-home-security/README.md

 The alert is set to recurr every 5 minutes with the help of TimeControl feature in ThingSpeak and it sends an email whenever the smoke level is greater than the threshold limit that we give ourselves.

+The code is entirely written in visual studio code's "PlatformIO" extension.